Kudzmat/Python-beginner-workshop/instructions.md

 Python 3.8.6
 ```

-If you have a different version of Python installed, at least {{ book.py_min_version }} (e.g. {{ book.py_min_release }}), then you don't have to upgrade.
+If you have a different version of Python installed, at least 3.6 (e.g. 3.6.8), then you don't have to upgrade.
 If you don't have Python installed, or if you want a different version, first check what Linux distribution you are using with the following command:

 ```
 $ grep '^NAME=' /etc/os-release